kencormican/milestoneProjectTwo/READMe.md

 -   The code for parsing JSON objects into 2D Arrays was derived from this [StackOverflow post](https://stackoverflow.com/questions/30825129/how-to-convert-json-array-into-javascript-2d-array)

--   The Unix TimeStamp to date code was derived from this [MDM Web Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString)
+-   The Unix TimeStamp to date code was derived from this [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString)

 -   The code for the navbar toggler was derived from this [Bootstrap4 CheatSheet](https://hackerthemes.com/bootstrap-cheatsheet/)

--   The code for expanding the Table on buttom click was derived from this [StackOverflow post](https://stackoverflow.com/questions/16819721/jquery-animate-and-latest-version)
+-   The code for expanding the Table on button click was derived from this [StackOverflow post](https://stackoverflow.com/questions/16819721/jquery-animate-and-latest-version)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : Provided attitional information re scope and appropriate use cases for Callbacks.
+-   [MDN Web Docs](https://developer.mozilla.org/) : Provided additional information re scope and appropriate use cases for Callbacks.

 -   [w3schools.com](https://www.w3schools.com/default.asp) : For Javascript, HTML, CSS & Bootstrap Tutorials